Breast Cancer Screening using PET Scans

-PET is an acronym which stands for “Positron Emission Tomography“.
-Intrepting PET scans is considered a branch of internal or ‘nuclear medicine‘.
+PET is an acronym which stands for “Positron Emission Tomography”.
+Interpreting PET scans is part of a branch of internal or nuclear medicine.

-This page still has really great information, however I have created a newer version of this page with more up-to-date materal on PET scans.
+This page still has really great information, however I have a newer version of this page with more up-to-date material on imaging techniques including PET scans.
 Check it out!

-PET scans are used ‘in between’ breast cancer screening and breast cancer staging”
+PET scans are useful ‘in between’ breast cancer screening and breast cancer staging

-Normally, a PET scan would not be used for breast cancer screening.
-In a way, the use of PET scanning would be for a certain ‘in between‘ situation, when something unusual shows up on a screening mammogram, but there is not yet ‘confirmed breast cancer‘.
+Normally, a PET scan is not used for breast cancer screening.
+In a way, the use of PET scanning would be for a certain ‘in between‘ situation, when something unusual shows up on a screening mammogram, but there is not yet a confirmation of breast cancer.

-PET may be employed as part of the ‘problem solving‘ process, where the doctors try to figure out which other tests, such as biopsies, might be necessary.
-So in many cases a PET scan would be used as a means of reassurance that a biopsy was not in fact necessary.
+So, in many cases PET scans are useful as a means of reassurance that a biopsy was not in fact necessary.
 Or, if a pseudo-mass appears ‘hot‘ on the PET scan, that might help make the case for a breast tissue biopsy.

-Of course, once the presence of breast cancer is officially diagnosed, the staging process begins, and one of the most essential aspects of the staging process is to determine whether on not the breast cancer has metastatized to the axillary lymph nodes, and a PET scan is very commonly used for this purpose.
+Of course, once there is an official confirmation of a breast cancer diagnosis the staging process begins.
+Indeed, one of the most essential aspects of the staging process is to determine whether or not the breast cancer has spread to the axillary lymph nodes.
+Medics will commonly recommend a PET scan for this purpose.

-So, the main argument in favor of using breast PET in the breast cancer screening process is to avoid the use of invasive procedures.
-But there are increased costs associated with PET scans, and also increased exposure to radiation.
+So, the main argument in favor of using breast PET scans in the screening process is to avoid the use of invasive procedures.
+But PET scans are very expensive and also increase the exposure to radiation.

-While PET breast cancer screening has its proponents, the general consensus is that this particular modality is best used in the staging (and restaging, where there is recurrence) of breast cancer, and in monitoring the effectiveness and response to treatments, especially chemotherapy.
+While PET breast cancer screening has its proponents, the general consensus is that this particular modality is most useful in the staging (and re-staging, where there is recurrence) of breast cancer.
+In addition the PET scan is also useful in monitoring the effectiveness and response to treatments, especially chemotherapy.

-Women who have completed treatment but remain at high risk for recurrence might also be good candidates for follow-up PET screening.
-The use of PET scans to rule out axillary node metastasis of breast cancer is now widely practiced.
+Women who have completed treatment, but remain at high risk for recurrence, might also be good candidates for follow-up PET screening.
+The use of PET scans to rule out axillary node metastasis of breast cancer is now widely in use.

 Use of PET breast scans may increase as a result of genetic-molecular breast cancer research

-With increased research attention to the specific genetic and molecular properties of various types and presentations of breast cancer, we could see the use of PET emerge more strongly as part of the screening process.
+With research paying a lot of attention to the specific genetic and molecular properties of various types and presentations of breast cancer, we could see the use of PET emerge more strongly as part of the screening process.

-Since PET technology monitors metabolic processes at the molecular level, a fine-tuning of the process using dyes engineered to react only to particular molecular charactertics may be able to give a clearer identification of a given breast cancer, to assist in predicting cancer behaviour, and to help in tailoring the most effective treatment.
+Since PET technology monitors metabolic processes at the molecular level, a fine-tuning of the process using dyes engineered to react only to particular molecular charactertiscs may be able to give a clearer identification of a given breast cancer.
+A PET scan can also assist in predicting cancer behaviour and to help in tailoring the most effective treatment.

 Positron Emission Mammography PEM